NetSuite Integration Partners: What to Look for?

 Looking for help with a NetSuite Integration project?
 No, this guide may not be able to help fix your problem.
 However, it will tell you how the right team for the job.
 And how you can be sure they will get the job done right for you first time.

 When it comes to NetSuite integration partners, the experience is key.
 Information on NetSuite customization and development is not easy to come by.
-So in particular with NetSuite development projects, you will NEED someone who is heavily experienced with real-world projects.
+In particular, with NetSuite development projects, you will NEED a team who is heavily experienced with real-world projects opposed to a team that is just focused on ERP lead generation.
 Otherwise, there will be mistakes, small and large, that will cost you down the road or immediately.
 The right NetSuite integration partner, for you, will have experience with the issues your dealing with and knows the optimal way to fix them.

 So, now that we know what we are looking for lets talk about how we can identify it.
 A great NetSuite integration partner will have experience with the tools available, the relevant API’s, and experience in creating solutions that scale.